RichCotler/chase-algorithm-in-r/README.md

-There is still many refinements that could be made to this app, but I think it performs its core mission well and is helpful in demonstrating now the Chase Algorithm works.
+There is still many refinements that could be made to this app, but I think it performs its core mission well and is helpful in demonstrating how the Chase Algorithm works.
 I hope you enjoy using it as much as I did creating it.